Dajokeisonu/Switchroot-Magisk/README.md

 # Requirments

 Switchroot Android Q On the Nintendo Switch.
-Linux on your PC or Laptop.
+Linux or Windows with (wsl) on your PC or Laptop.

 # Dependencies